304 North Cardinal St.

-Service charges for the Baltimore Wharf apartments are approximately mid-range for the area, at under £6 per square foot in 2021.
+Service charges for the Baltimore Wharf apartments are approximately mid-range for the area, at around £6 per square foot in 2021.
 This price range is higher than nearby developments with similar features, such as Lincoln Plaza and Maine Tower — both under £5 per square foot.

 However, it is significantly cheaper than the latest high-end developments in Wood Wharf and Ballymore’s latest, Wardian London.

 Leisure facilities often make up the bulk of a buildings service charges, and at Baltimore Wharf — despite the mid-range price tag — the facilities are excellent.

 Marketed as the Baltimore Club, the service charge enables residents access to a purpose-built Nuffield Health Baltimore Wharf.
 One of the largest gyms on the Isle of Dogs, the facilities are numerous and include boxing rings, a full-size swimming pool and spa facilities alongside an expansive gym and range of personal training options.

 While the luxurious penthouses have balconies in excess of 1000 square foot (ca. 93 m²), this generous sizing is not represented throughout the development.
 One hundred and seventy of the 473 apartments in this development are studios, and some of them are tiny.

 At just under 30 square meters, the smallest studio apartments at Baltimore wharf are officially classed as micro homes and are 7 square meters smaller than the national minimum floor guidance for studio apartments in the UK.